prashgedam/Flipkart-Marketpalce-Ecommerce-SQL-Project/README.md

     FOREIGN KEY (CUSTOMER_ID) REFERENCES customer(CUSTOMER_ID)
 );

-## Queries
+# Queries

-# 1. Retrieve the names of the top 5 most expensive products.
+## 1. Retrieve the names of the top 5 most expensive products.

 SELECT PRODUCT_ID, COST
 FROM PRODUCTS
 ORDER BY COST DESC FETCH FIRST 15 ROWS ONLY;

-# 2. Customer wants to see filtered products on the basis of size,gender,type
+## 2. Customer wants to see filtered products on the basis of size,gender,type

 SELECT PRODUCT_ID, COLOR, COST, SELLER_ID FROM PRODUCTS WHERE TYPE='Shirt' AND P_SIZE='L';

-3. Calculate total order amount for a specific customer SELECT customer_id, SUM(total_amount) AS total_spent FROM Orders
+## 3. Calculate total order amount for a specific customer
+SELECT customer_id, SUM(total_amount) AS total_spent
+FROM Orders
 WHERE customer_id in('CUST006', 'CUST016', 'CUST008')